billyc/billyc.github.io/moia.md

 I have analyzed DRT event files at VSP before using Python, so for expediency I chose to use Python for this analysis.
 MATSim event files can be analyzed in Java using the MATSim frameworks, but for data science tasks I usually prefer R or Python anyway.
 So let's go!

-First, with pen and paper I considered what was needed to get from a raw events file to the desired pooling rate, and after some thinking I arrived at an approach which only required the `passenger picked up` and `passenger dropped off` events, since those two events have attributes for vehicle ID and request ID on them.
+First, with pen and paper I considered what was needed to get from a raw events file to the desired pooling rate, and after reviewing the attributes of the various event types, I arrived at an approach which only required the `passenger picked up` and `passenger dropped off` events, since those two events have attributes for vehicle ID and request ID on them.

 I leveraged the Python [matsim-tools](https://pypi.org/project/matsim-tools/) library, which I wrote :-) and which handles parsing XML and streaming events as a loop nicely.

 The algorithm is fairly straightforward: keep two Python dictionaries in memory to track the progress of the simulation.
 One is keyed on vehicle ID, and includes the set of DRT requests currently being served by that vehicle.
 The second is keyed on the request ID, and is a simple boolean true/false marking whether that trip has shared a vehicle with passengers from another request.

 As the events are streamed, these dictionaries are populated as needed.
-Pickup events trigger a check to see if the vehicle already has passengers; if so then those requests are all marked as pooled trips.
-Dropoff events trigger the housekeeping which removes requests from the tagged vehicle and increment the global counters for total trips.
+Pickup events trigger a check to see if the vehicle is currently serving other passengers; if so then those requests are all marked as pooled trips.
+Dropoff events trigger the housekeeping which removes requests from the tagged vehicle and increments the global counters for total trips.

 At the end of the simulation, the code prints out some sanity checks; for example, the list of DRT requests in each vehicle should be zero.